madetech/site/README.md

 In your development environment you can create a file called `.env` that contains the necessary variables and values.

 In the CI environment these variables have been setup manually so that the build process has access to them.

+## Preview Application

+In order to provide live previews of content from Contentful there is a Next.js application within [`preview/`](preview/).
+This application reuses components from the Gatsby.js application to create a full mock up of a page in order for it to be previewed.

 ## Maintainers